Answering Open-Domain Questions of Varying Reasoning Steps from Text: : Iterative Retriever, Reader, and Reranker

 \section{\irrr{}: Iterative Retriever, Reader, and Reranker}

-In this section, we present a unified model to perform all of the subtasks necessary for open-domain question answering---Iterative Retriever, Reader, and Reranker (\irrr{}), which performs the subtasks involved in an iterative manner to accommodate questions with a varying number of steps. \irrr{} aims at building a reasoning path $p$ from the question $q$, through all the necessary supporting documents or paragraphs $d\in \mathcal{D}_{\text{gold}}$ to the answer $a$ (where $\mathcal{D}_{\text{gold}}$ is the set of gold supporting facts).
-As shown in \figref{fig:pipeline}, \irrr{} operates in a loop of retrieval, reading, and reranking to expand the reasoning path $p$ with new documents from $d\in \mathcal{D}$.
+In this section, we present a unified model to perform all of the subtasks necessary for open-domain question answering---Iterative Retriever, Reader, and Reranker (\irrr{}), which performs the subtasks involved in an iterative manner to accommodate questions with a varying number of steps. \irrr{} aims at building a reasoning path $p$ from the question $q$, through all the necessary supporting documents or paragraphs $d\in \mathcal{D}_{\text{gold}}$ to the answer $a$ (where $\mathcal{D}_{\text{gold}}$ is the set of gold supporting facts). \footnote{For simplicity, we assume that there is a single set of relevant supporting facts that helps answer each question.} As shown in \figref{fig:pipeline}, \irrr{} operates in a loop of retrieval, reading, and reranking to expand the reasoning path $p$ with new documents from $d\in \mathcal{D}$.

 Specifically, given a question $q$, we initialize the reasoning path with the question itself, \ie, $p_0 = [q]$, and generate from it a search query with \irrr{}'s retriever.
 Once a set of relevant documents $\mathcal{D}_1 \subset \mathcal{D}$ is retrieved, they might either help answer the question, or reveal clues about the next piece of evidence we need to answer $q$.
 The reader model then attempts to read each of the documents in $\mathcal{D}_1$ to answer the question combined with the current reasoning path $p$.
-If more than one answers can be found from these candidate reasoning paths, we predict the answer with the highest \emph{answerability} score, which we will detail in \secref{sec:reader}.
+If more than one answer can be found from these candidate reasoning paths, we predict the answer with the highest \emph{answerability} score, which we will detail in \secref{sec:reader}.
 If no answer can be found, then \irrr{}'s reranker scores each retrieved paragraph against the current reasoning path, and appends the top-ranked paragraph to the current reasoning path, \ie, $p_{i+1} = p_i + [\arg\max_{d \in D_1} \mathrm{reranker}(p_i, d)]$, before the updated reasoning path is presented to the retriever to generate new search queries.
 This iterative process is repeated until an answer is predicted from one of the reasoning paths, or until the reasoning path has reached a cap of $K$ documents.

 To reduce computational cost and improve model representations of reasoning paths from shared statistical learning, \irrr{} is implemented as a multi-task model built on a pretrained Transformer model that performs all three subtasks.
 At a high level, it consists of a Transformer encoder \citep{vaswani2017attention} which takes the reasoning path $p$ (the question and all retrieved paragraphs so far) as input, and one set of task-specific parameters for each task of retrieval, reranking, and reading comprehension (see \figref{fig:irrr_arch}).
 The retriever generates natural language search queries by selecting words from the reasoning path, the reader extracts answers from the reasoning path and abstains if its confidence is not high enough, and the reranker assigns a scalar score for each retrieved paragraph as a potential continuation of the current reasoning path.